speller/fixer-test/README.md

 1. Install NodeJS and Yarn.
 2. Run `yarn install`.
 3. Run `npm run dev-start`.
-It will start frontend web server on local port `8082`
+It will start frontend web server on local port `8082`.
+4. Ensure `js/config/config-dev.json` contain valid base URL to the backend.

 ## How to use